History of Stephen Colbert in Timeline

 I Am America (And So Can You!)

-On October 16, 2007, Stephen Colbert announced his intention to run for president on both the Republican and Democratic platforms, but only as a "favorite son" in his native South Carolina.
+On October 16, 2007, Stephen Colbert announced his intention to run for president on both the Republican and Democratic platforms, as a "favorite son" in South Carolina, during his show.

 I Am America (And So Can You!)